zverok/lastic/README.md

 * Lastic tries to be a thin wrapper;
 * It also adds convinience tricks and shortcuts here and there (fun we love);
 * It tries to help creating error-prone queries, correct by design;
-* It tries to be query creation chainable, so you can split it to several aspects, and say `request.query(myfield: 'value)` here and add `request.query(otherfield: 'othervalue')` there.
+* It tries to make query creation chainable, so you can split it to several aspects, and say `request.query(myfield: 'value)` here and add `request.query(otherfield: 'othervalue')` there.